curl/curl/docs/EXPERIMENTAL.md

 - a reasonable expectation of a stable API going forward.

-### WebSocket

-Graduation requirements:

-- feedback from users saying that the API works for their specific use cases

-- unless the above happens, we consider WebSocket silently working by September 2024 when it has been stewing as EXPERIMENTAL for two years.

 ## ECH

 Use of the HTTPS resource record and Encrypted Client Hello (ECH) when using